Skip to Content

 Adorable gentoo penguin taking a nap

 Gentoo penguins are black with distinctive orange on their feet and beaks.
-The groups of Gentoo penguins on Martillo Island are much smaller than the Magellanic Penguins, we just saw a few of them.
-It was still such a treat to see these awesome looking creatures, as the majority of the population in the world lives Antarctic peninsula.
+The groups of Gentoo penguins on Martillo Island are much smaller than the Magellanic Penguins; we just saw a few of them.
+It was still such a treat to see these awesome-looking creatures, as the majority of the population in the world lives in the Antarctic peninsula.

 And a King Penguin?!